African humid period: Humans of the Sahara

 Humans were hunting large animals with weapons that have been found in archaeological sites and wild cereals occurring in the Sahara during the AHP such as brachiaria, sorghum and urochloa were an additional source of food.
 Humans also domesticated cattle, goats and sheep.
 Cattle domestication may have occurred especially in the more environmentally variable Eastern Sahara, where the lack of lakes (cattle having high requirements of drinking water) may however have limited the occurrence of cattle.
 Animal husbandry picked up in earnest around 7,000 years ago when domestic animals came to the Sahara, and a population boom may be linked to this change in cultural practice; cattle and goats spread southwestwards from northeasternmost Africa from 8,000 years before present.
 Dairying has been demonstrated in some locations and cattle-husbandry is supported by the frequent depiction of cattle in rock paintings.
+The relative importance of hunter-gatherer practices and pastoralism, and whether people were sedentary or migratory, is unclear.
 The Dufuna canoe, one of the oldest known ships in the world, appears to date to the Holocene humid period and implies that the waterbodies of that time were navigated by humans.
 The cultural units "Masara" and "Bashendi" existed in Dakhleh Oasis during the AHP.
 In the Acacus Mountains, several cultural horizons known as Early and Late Acacus and Early, Middle, Late and Final Pastoral have been identified while in Niger the Kiffian culture has been related to the beginning of the AHP.
 Ancient civilizations thrived, with farming and animal husbandry taking place in Neolithic settlements.
 Possibly, the domestication of plants in Africa was delayed by the increased food availability during the AHP, it only took place around 2,500 BC.

 Humans created rock art such as petroglyphs and rock paintings in the Sahara, perhaps the largest density of such creations in the world.
 Scenes include animals and everyday life such as swimming which supports the presence of past wetter climates.
 One well-known such petroglyph location is the Cave of Swimmers in the Gilf Kebir mountains of Egypt; other well known sites are the Gabal El Uweinat mountains also of Egypt, Arabia and the Tassili n'Ajjer in Algeria where rock paintings from this time have been discovered.
 Humans also left artifacts such as Fesselsteine and ceramics in what today are inhospitable deserts.
 North Africa together with East Asia is one of the first places where pottery was developed probably under the influence of increased availability of resources during the AHP.
 The humid period also favoured its development and spread in West Africa during the 10th millennium BC; the so-called "wavy line" or "dotted wavy-line" motif was widespread across Northern Africa and as far as Lake Turkana.